-The course has been designed for those already working in the pension sector wishing to develop their careers by enhancing their skills and knowledge in preparation to becoming pension supervisors and managers.
-The focus therefore is upon career development and there are ample success stories from current students and recent graduates to support this stance.
+The course has been designed for those already working in the pension sector wishing to develop their careers by enhancing their skills and knowledge in preparation to becoming

 Progression to Linked Honours Degree/Top Up Degree

 Students who successfully complete the Foundation Degree in Pensions Administration and Management are able to progress their studies through a top up arrangement with the University of Derby where the BA (Hons) in Applied Business and Management (Pensions) has been designed to fully articulate with this Foundation Degree.
 Owing to the complementary design of the two programmes there are no transition arrangements and students who wish to progress should apply to the CIPP.